Quantum Scrambling and State Dependence of the Butterfly Velocity: Temperature dependence of the butterfly velocity

 \subsection{Numerical results on the mixed field Ising chain}

-To motivate the general discussion in this section, it will be useful to have some explicit numerical results for the temperature dependence of the butterfly velocity at hand.
+To motivate the general discussion of butterfly velocities, it will be useful to have some explicit numerical results for the temperature dependence of the butterfly velocity at hand.
 To this end we have studied the mixed field Ising chain with Hamiltonian

 where $X_i$, $Y_i$ and $Z_i$ are Pauli matrices at site $i$.
 Numerics is done with a straightforward generalization of the Matrix Product Operator (MPO) method discussed in \cite{leviatan2017quantum, xu2018accessing} to finite temperatures.
 Some analytic results on OTOCs in the transverse field model ($h_Z = 0$) can be found in \cite{PhysRevB.97.144304}.
-In numerics we will have $N = 25$ and more details can be found in Appendix \ref{app:numerics}.
+In numerics we will have $N = 25$.
+More details can be found in the appendices.
 Results for the temperature dependence of the butterfly velocity for Pauli $Z$ operators are shown in Fig. \ref{fig:vba}.

 The numerical results in Fig.\,\ref{fig:vba} exhibit the behavior advertised in the introduction, and which we will understand in detail below.
 The transverse field Ising model ($h_Z = 0$) is dual to free fermions via a Jordan-Wigner transformation.
 The longitudinal field $h_Z$ introduces interactions.
 We expect interactions to induce scrambling dynamics and hence a nontrivial temperature dependence of the butterfly velocity, and this is what the figure shows.